All India Institute of Medical Sciences, Jodhpur: AIIMS Jodhpur Model of Medical Education

 AIIMS Jodhpur has established a unique model for medical education.
 The model introduced since beginning of the Institute in 2012, centered around involving both faculty facilitators as well as students.
 One day in a week (Saturdays) is devoted for implementing innovative ideas or pedagogical methods with students as primary stakeholders.
 Department are joined by mutidisciplines for theme based integrated teaching sessions.
 This makes the learning of a subject engaging and contextual to patient care right from beginning.
 The model also incorporates sessions with UNCoventional Learning Experiences (UNCLE) where innovative methods like Flipped Classroom, teaching professionalism, using Clickers (Audience Response System) for involving even the quiet students, using 'Reverse Telelmedicine' for taking patients from hospital or ICUs to classroom or hostel.

 National Ranking

-1. National Institutional Ranking Framework
+1. National Institutional Ranking Framework (NIRF)

-All India Institute of Medical Sciences, Jodhpur (IR-D-U-0689) ranked 16th in National Institutional Ranking Framework (NIRF) of Ministry of Education for Medical category in 2022.
-Thus, it is the 2nd best AIIMS, after AIIMS, new Delhi.
+All India Institute of Medical Sciences, Jodhpur (IR-D-U-0689) ranked 13th and 16th in National Institutional Ranking Framework (NIRF) of Ministry of Education for Medical category in years 2023 and 2024 respectively.

-2. India Today Ranking, 2021
+2. India Today Ranking, 2024

-AIIMS Jodhpur ranked 23 by the India Today magazine for year 2021.
+AIIMS Jodhpur ranked 14 by the India Today magazine for year 2024.